-The prison was given an inspection in the September/October 2019, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the June 2021, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - Inspection report (4 MB), Report on an unannounced inspection of HMP Wormwood Scrubs by HM Chief Inspector of Prisons (7-17 June 2021)

 - HMP Wormwood Scrubs, Report on an announced inspection of HMP Wormwood Scrubs (16 September – 4 October 2019)